MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-app-services/includes/5-create-deployment-slots.md

 ### Things to know about deployment slots

-Let's take a closer look at how your app can implement deployment slots.
+Let's take a closer look at the characteristics of deployment slots.

 - Deployment slots are live apps that have their own hostnames.